Compound Effect & Leverage Work Both Ways

 You are seeing the compound effect grow with credit expansion and when credit is this easy, selling is this easy and spending money is this easy you will find that your lifestyle has a lot of free time.

 The momentum is towards growth compounded.
 This growth is from credit expansion.
 When the music stops and the unlimited bailouts , and defaults climb from the loose lending that leverage can reverse momentum and the compounding effect works the other way.
 I saw homes decrease from 2005 to 2012 last time.
-I read that we had 33 negative quarters in a row of growth.
+I read that we had 33 quarters in a row of negative growth, negative GDP.

 It’s hard to have a defined recession when the government is spending money as fast as they are.
 It keeps the GDP number above zero with all of that spending and in the meantime the national debt is exploding.
 This matters as it could be in a death spiral soon as 100% of incoming taxes pay for only the interest.